-The Group manages capital on the basis of the ratio of Net Debt:EBITDA, and manages its short and long-term capital structure by seeking to maintain leverage ratios consistent with a long-term investment grade credit rating (BBB- or better from Standard & Poor's and Baa3 or better from Moody's).
-The Group's current ratings are BBB (Standard & Poor's) and Baa2 (Moody's).
-The leverage ratios assessed by these rating agencies are those of Net Debt:EBITDA and Gross Debt:EBITDA.
+The Group manages capital on the basis of the ratio of Net Debt: EBITDA, and manages its short and long-term capital structure by seeking to maintain leverage ratios consistent with a long-term investment grade credit rating (BBB- or better from Standard & Poor's and Baa3 or better from Moody's).
+The Group's current ratings are BBB (Standard & Poor's) and Baa1 (Moody's).
+The leverage ratios assessed by these rating agencies are those of Net Debt: EBITDA and Gross Debt: EBITDA.
 Net Debt is defined as total borrowings, including the cash flows arising under operating leases and transponder prepayments, less cash and cash equivalents, excluding derivatives.
 Gross Debt does not reduce total borrowings by the inclusion of cash and cash equivalents.
-EBITDA is defined as Operating Profit before Interest, Tax, Depreciation and Amortisation.

-The Group is also required to maintain a Net Debt:EBITDA ratio below 3:1 under the terms of its Revolving Credit Facility.
-The Revolving Credit Facility definition of Net Debt does not require the inclusion of operating lease or transponder cash flows.
+The Group is also required to maintain a Net Debt: EBITDA ratio below 3:1 under the terms of its RCF.
+The RCF definition of Net Debt does not require the inclusion of operating lease or transponder cash flows.

-At 30 June 2008, the Group's ratio of Net Debt:EBITDA, as defined by the Rating Agencies, was 2.3:1 (2007 2.1:1).
-The Net Debt:EBITDA ratio as defined by the terms of the Revolving Credit Facility was 1.9:1 (2007 1.8:1).
+At 30 June 2009, the Net Debt: EBITDA ratio as defined by the terms of the RCF was 1.6:1 (2008 1.9:1).